aws/neptune-gremlin-client/README.md

 ### Using a ClusterEndpointsRefreshAgent in an AWS Lambda function

-If you're building a serverless application that uses AWS Lambda functions to query Neptune, and you're using a Neptune Gremlin Client and a refresh agent in those Lambda functions, you must ensure the refresh agent wakes up and refershes ina tiely manner.
-Yu do this by calling the `awake()` method on the functions's `ClusterEndpointsRefreshAgent` instance (available from version 2.0.2 onwards).
-Do this with each function invocation in your handler.
+If you're building a serverless application that uses AWS Lambda functions to query Neptune, and you're using a Neptune Gremlin Client and a refresh agent in those Lambda functions, you must ensure the refresh agent wakes up and refreshes in a timely manner.
+You do this by calling the `awake()` method on the functions's `ClusterEndpointsRefreshAgent` instance (available from version 2.0.2 onwards).
+Do this with each function invocation in the functions's handler.
 For example:

 ```
 public void handleRequest(InputStream input, OutputStream output, Context context) throws IOException {